webit-de/typo3-guide/Readme.md

 	'MyExtensionModuleTour',
 	'LLL:EXT:myextension/Resources/Private/Language/MyExtensionModuleTour.xlf:title',
 	'LLL:EXT:myextension/Resources/Private/Language/MyExtensionModuleTour.xlf:description',
-	'web_ts',
-	'module-web_ts',
+	'web_list',
+	'module-web_list',
 	'EXT:myextension/Configuration/Tours/'
 );
 ```

 The `\Tx\Guide\Utility\GuideUtility::addTour` method requires the following parameters:

 1. The tour identifier.
-Should be a upper-camel-cased string, and unique (eg. prepend extension name)
+Should be a upper-camel-cased string, and unique (eg. prepend extension name).
+The YAML-file needs to have the same name.
-2. The title for the tour.
+1. The title for the tour.
 This can be a localization identifier too.
-3. The description for the tour.
+1. The description for the tour.
 This can be a localization identifier too.
-3. The Module-Key of the tour.
-This is the same like the `m`-Parameter of the Module.
+1. The module-key of the tour.
+This is the starting point of the tour, the guide extension will open this module when starting.
-4. The icon identifier for the tour.
+1. The icon identifier for the tour.
 See [TYPO3.Icons](https://github.com/TYPO3/TYPO3.Icons) for available icons or how to register your own.
-5. The base path for your *.yaml configuration files for the tour.
+1. The base path for your *.yaml configuration files for the tour.

+Now create a YAML-file.
+For the example given above, it needs to be stored at
+`EXT:myextension/Configuration/Tours/MyExtensionModuleTour.yaml`.

-*Note:* All settings in the YAML may be modified with overwrites in the Page-TSconfig
+*Note:* All settings in the YAML may be modified with overwrites in the
-or User-TSconfig.
+Page-TSconfig or User-TSconfig again.

 ## Modify existing tours